Interpretable statistical representations of neural population dynamics and geometry: Main text

-To characterise neural computations during a task, e.g., decision-making or arm-reaching, a typical experiment involves a set of trials under condition $c$, e.g., a given stimulus or task condition, producing a corresponding set of $d$-dimensional time-series $\{\mathbf{x}(t)\}$ of neural activity, e.g., firing rate or fluorescence intensity.
-Here, $d$ is the number of neurons or a dimensionally-reduced set of variables.
-Frequently, one performs recordings under diverse conditions and seeks to discover, without supervision, how the structure of neural dynamics relates to task structure.
-In other setups, one may desire to compare trajectories across conditions or even animals to reveal alterations in neural mechanisms.
-Both applications are challenging as trajectories initialised differently across trials produce uneven and possibly sparse sampling of the relevant state space features so that similar dynamics may unfold over manifolds with different embeddings across subjects or conditions~\autocite{Gallego:2017ku, Pandarinath:2018kh}.
+To characterise neural computations during a task, e.g., decision-making or arm-reaching, a typical experiment involves a set of trials under a stimulus or task condition.
+These trials produce a set of $d$-dimensional time-series $\{\mathbf{x}(t;c)\}$, representing the activity of $d$ neurons (or dimensionally-reduced variables) under condition $c$, which we consider to be continuous, such as firing rates.
+Frequently, one performs recordings under diverse conditions to discover the global latent structure of neural states or the latent variables parametrising all tasks.
+For such discoveries, one requires a metric to compare dynamical flow fields across conditions or animals and reveal alterations in neural mechanisms.
+This is challenging as neural states often trace out complex, but sparsely sampled non-linear flow fields.
+Further, across subjects and sessions, neural states may be embedded differently due to different neurons recorded~\autocite{Gallego:2017ku, Pandarinath:2018kh}.